DoD-Platform-One/Twistlock/docs/KEYCLOAK.md

 1. Navigate to the Twistlock console URL.
 After installation you will be asked to create an admin user and enter license key.

 2. (Optional) Navigate to ```Manage -> Authentication``` in the left navigation bar.
 Select ```System Certificates``` (it might be in a drop down list if your browser is narrow).
-Enter the contatenated certificate and private key that matches your console domian.
+Enter the concatenated certificate and private key that matches your console domain.
 This is necessary so that the twistlock server can do TLS to Keycloak.
 When you click the ```Save``` button you will be logged out.
 You will have to log in again with the admin credentials.

 3. Navigate to `Manage -> Authentication` in the left navigation bar.
 Click on the `Identity providers` Tab & select `OpenID connect` (it might be in a drop down list if your browser is narrow).
 Then turn on the enable switch.